KnowEnG/quickstart-demos/pipeline_readmes/README-DataPrep.md

 - gene promoter scores of accessibility or transcription factor binding
 - etc.

-### Available Analyses
+### Available Analysis Tools
 KnowEnG has tools for examining and analyzing these ‘omics spreadsheets using prior knowledge on genes/proteins.
 These tools include:

 1. **Spreadsheet Visualizer**: for visualizing ‘omics spreadsheets and
-2. **Sample Clustering**: for clustering the samples of the spreadsheet using prior knowledge [[NBS](https://www.nature.com/articles/nmeth.2651)].
+2. **Sample Clustering** [[NBS](https://www.nature.com/articles/nmeth.2651)]: for clustering the samples of the spreadsheet using prior knowledge.

 If your samples/conditions have related phenotypic/clinical data associated with them (captured in a **“phenotypic spreadsheet”**), then KnowEnG also has a tool:

-3. **Gene Prioritization**: for identifying the ‘omics features that are related to a phenotype of interest using interaction networks [[ProGENI](https://www.ncbi.nlm.nih.gov/pubmed/28800781)].
+3. **Gene Prioritization** [[ProGENI](https://www.ncbi.nlm.nih.gov/pubmed/28800781)]: for identifying the ‘omics features that are related to a phenotype of interest using interaction networks.

 Finally, you can simply bring a set of genes you are interested in for KnowEnG’s specialized:

-4. **Gene Set Characterization**: for finding pathways and Gene Ontology terms related to your input gene set using prior knowledge of gene/protein relationships [[DRaWR](https://www.ncbi.nlm.nih.gov/pubmed/27153592)].
+4. **Gene Set Characterization** [[DRaWR](https://www.ncbi.nlm.nih.gov/pubmed/27153592)]: for finding pathways and Gene Ontology terms related to your input gene set using prior knowledge of gene/protein relationships.

 ## Supported Data Formats
 If you have a dataset relating to one of our 20 supported species (see [list](https://knoweng.org/kn-data-references/#kn_contents_by_species)),